libxml-raku/LibXML-raku/docs/Dict.md

 Description
 -----------

-[LibXML::Dict](https://libxml-raku.github.io/LibXML-raku/Dict) binds to the xmlDict data structure, which is used to uniquely identify and store strings.
+[LibXML::Dict](https://libxml-raku.github.io/LibXML-raku/Dict) binds to the xmlDict data structure, which is used to uniquely store strings.

 Please see also [LibXML::HashMap](https://libxml-raku.github.io/LibXML-raku/HashMap), for a more general-purpose associative interface.